 The Big Picture

 Like most business approaches, there are risks and there are rewards.
 Understanding the balance between the two is your responsibility.
-For real estate agents unwilling to assume the risks of calling numbers on the DNC list, compliance is mandatory.
-Your MLS and broker may also have their own policies about calling these numbers.
-Before calling numbers on the DNC list, educate yourself, make informed decisions, and call wisely.
+For real estate agents compliance is mandatory.
+Your MLS and broker may also have their own policies about calling.
+Before calling, educate yourself, make informed decisions, and call wisely.